electron/electron/docs/api/protocol.md

 A protocol is registered to the default Electron session.
 If you define a `partition` on your `browserWindow`'s `webPreferences`, then that partition will use a different session and your custom protocol will not work.

-To have your custom protocol work in combination with a partition, you need to register it to the session of that partition:
+To have your custom protocol work in combination with a custom session, you need to register it to that session explicitly.

 ```javascript
 const { session, app, protocol } = require('electron')